grafana/grafana-infinity-datasource/docs/sources/references/url.md

 Note: We suggest adding secure headers only via configuration and not in query.

-### Forwarding Grafana Headers via settings
+## Forwarding Grafana meta data as headers / query params

-From Infinity plugin version 2.12.0, You will be able to forward grafana headers to the outgoing requests via **Custom HTTP Headers** from the datasource settings page.
-In the datasource custom headers settings section, you can add any number of custom headers with their own values.
+From Infinity plugin version 2.12.0, You will be able to forward grafana meta data such as user id, datasource uid to the outgoing requests via **Custom HTTP Headers** / **URL Query parameters\*** from the datasource settings page.
+In the datasource **URL** section, you can add any number of custom headers / query parameters with their own values.
 The values can include following macros which will be interpolated into actual value from the request context.

 | Macro name            | Description                                                         |
 | --------------------- | ------------------------------------------------------------------- |